nalsai/nalsai.de/content/en/blog/seichi/senren-banka/index.md

 +++
 title = "Visiting Places from Senren*Banka"
-description = ""
-tags = [
+description = "Pilgrimage to the locations of Yuzusoft's Senren*Banka in Kyōto and Kōbe" tags = [
-  "Visual Novels",
+  "Visual Novel",
   "Anime Tourism",
-  "Sacred Place Pilgrimage",
-  "Japan",
   "Yuzusoft",
 ]
 date = 2024-05-26
 +++

 Welcome back to another pilgrimage!
 This time, I visited places from the Yuzusoft visual novels Senren\*Banka (2016) and Sanoba Witch (2018).
 Since the two visual novels settings take inspiration from Kyōto, I visited them together.
 This is the page for Senren\*Banka.
-You can find the [Sanoba Witch Pilgrimage by following this link](../tourism-sanoba-witch).
+You can find the [Sanoba Witch Pilgrimage by following this link]({{< relref sanoba-witch >}}).

 ---